Tom Leonard (Michigan politician): Mental health reform

 As the chairman of the House Insurance Committee, Leonard focused on reforming auto insurance to reduce rates for drivers and reforming the state's mental health system.
 Specifically, he led an effort to reform a state program, known as Kevin's Law, which allowed concerned family members to get critical help for those suffering from mental illness before a crime was committed.

 Leonard began his legal career as a clerk for Genesee County's chief probate judge, Jennie Barkey.
 Judge Barkey created Michigan's first mental health treatment court, a diversionary program intended to keep people with mental illnesses out of the criminal justice system and focus the mental health system more on prevention than on punishment.
 Tom Leonard initially opposed the move, but now says he is “proud to say that [he] was wrong,” and that it was the right idea.
 The successful court has been copied into other counties, and it recently celebrated its tenth anniversary, with Leonard helping to mark the occasion.

 After being elected Speaker, Leonard highlighted mental illness as a top priority for the House during his term, specifically promoting early intervention efforts like he those he saw first-hand in Genesee County.
 Leonard created a bipartisan task force to travel around the state listening to testimony on various issues with the state's mental health system and collecting potential legislative reforms to address the situation.
 The task force completed its tour in late 2017 presented its findings in a public report and began drafting legislation in January 2018.
 Dozens of those recommendations have since been passed by the state House.

 Tax relief

-The first bill introduced in the Michigan House under Speaker Leonard was House Bill 4001, a measure to reduce the state income tax.
+The first bill introduced in the Michigan House under Leonard was House Bill 4001, a measure to reduce the state income tax.
 The income tax had been raised under then-Gov. Jennifer Granholm in 2009 while the state struggled with a budget shortfall.
 The rate increase was intended to be temporary, but it never came back down to the original level.

-Speaker Leonard pushed to reduce the tax back to 3.9%, but ultimately fell three votes short in a late-night session at the state Capitol.
+Leonard pushed to reduce the tax back to 3.9%, but ultimately fell three votes short in a late-night session at the state Capitol.
 Republican governor Rick Snyder opposed the move.

 Following the federal tax reform effort, House leadership introduced a new plan to cut taxes for Michigan workers, increasing the personal exemption and giving a special credit to senior citizens.
 The tax cut passed with a large, bipartisan majority on January 25, 2018.